top of page

 Tip #3: Upgrade Your Album Artwork

-The image on the left is the default artwork provided by the Apple iTunes Store.
-Digital music stores simply include whatever image is provided by the record label or artist, and the quality will vary wildly.
+Below is a before and after example using the album With Sympathy from the band MinistryThe image on the left is the default artwork provided by the Apple iTunes Store.
+Digital music stores simply include whatever image is provided by the record label or artist, and the quality varies wildly.
 Note the various imperfections, and how it even contains the compact disc logo.
 The replacement image on the right came from the Album Art Exchange website, which is a free crowd-based resource for high quality and high resolution album art.
 Obviously, some high quality images can also be found via a Google image search.
-Note the dramatic differences in image quality and color, and was well as content, including the black and red border and completed white circle, which are all missing from the other image.
+Note the dramatic differences in image quality and color, as well as content, including the black and red border and completed white circle.

 Album artwork from Apple iTunes Store